-Define and clarify the roles, accountabilities and deliverables of the Executive, Non-Executive and Independent Directors:
+Define and clarify the roles, accountabilities and deliverables of the Executive, Non-Executive and Independent Directors: (updated - October 2016)

-Executive Non-Executive Independent Director Role The President of the Bank shall, among The Board of Directors is primarily Recognizing the importance of the Accountabilities other powers and duties inherent in his responsible for approving and overseeing role of independent directors (ID), office, execute and administer the the implementation of the Bank's the Board has elected the Deliverables policies, measures, orders and strategic objectives, risk strategy, independent directors to act as resolutions approved by the Board of corporate governance and values.
-Chairman of the Board and various Directors, and direct and supervise the Further, the Board of Directors is also board committees. operations and administration of the responsible for monitoring and Bank. overseeing the performance of senior In the various board committees, management as the latter manages the the independent directors play an Particularly, he shall have the power day-to-day affairs of the Bank, its active role in the formulation of and duty: subsidiaries and affiliates. the business strategies and priorities of the Bank, its To execute all contracts and to enter into all authorized The Board shall formulate the Bank's vision, mission, strategic objectives, subsidiaries and affiliates. transactions in behalf of the Bank. policies and procedures that shall guide The Board and the Committees
+Executive Non-Executive Independent Director Role The President of the Bank shall, The Board of Directors is primarily responsible Recognizing the importance of Accountabilities among other powers and duties for approving and overseeing the the role of independent Deliverables inherent in his office, execute and administer the policies, measures, orders and resolutions approved by the Board of Directors, and direct and supervise the operations and administration of the Bank. implementation of the Bank's strategic objectives, risk strategy, corporate governance and values.
+Further, the Board of Directors is also responsible for monitoring and overseeing the performance of senior management as the latter manages the day-to-day affairs of the Bank, its subsidiaries and affiliates. directors (ID), the Board has elected the independent directors to act as Chairman of the Board and various board committees.
+In the various board Particularly, he shall have the power and duty: The Board shall formulate the Bank's vision, committees, the independent directors play an active role in

-- To exercise, as Chief Executive Officer, the power of supervision and control over decisions or actions of subordinate officers and all other powers that may be granted by the Board. - To recommend to the Board the appointment, promotion or removal of all officers of the Bank with the rank of Vice President or its equivalent. - To appoint, promote or remove employees and officers of the Bank, except those who are to be appointed or removed by the Board of Directors. - To transfer, assign and reassign officers and personnel of the Bank in the interest of the service. - To report periodically to the Board of Directors on the operations of the Bank. - To submit annually a report on the result of the operations of the Bank to the stockholders of the Bank; and - To delegate any of his powers, duties and functions to any official of the Bank, with the approval of the Board of Directors.
+- To execute all contracts and to enter into all authorized transactions in behalf of the Bank. - To exercise, as Chief Executive Officer, the power of supervision and control over decisions or actions of subordinate officers and all other powers that may be granted by the Board. - To recommend to the Board the appointment, promotion or removal of all officers of the Bank with the rank of Vice President or its equivalent. - To appoint, promote or remove employees and officers of the Bank, except those who are to be appointed or removed by the Board of Directors. - To transfer, assign and reassign officers and personnel of the Bank in the interest of the service. - To report periodically to the Board of Directors on the operations of the Bank. - To submit annually a report on the result of the operations of the Bank to the stockholders of the Bank; and - To delegate any of his powers, duties and functions to any official of the Bank, with the approval of the Board of Directors.

-its activities, including the means to effectively monitor Management's performance of PNB Group.
+mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance of PNB Group.